 Accommodation varies in price, depending if one chooses to live in the capital.
 There are noticeable discrepancies in rental prices, therefore it is best to shop around.

 Despite the challenges the country continues to face, expats report that the lifestyle in Cambodia is easy and affordable.
-With incredible sightseeing opportunities and its close proximity to other tourist destinations, Cambodia is an attractive country for expats.
+With incredible sightseeing opportunities and close proximity to other tourist destinations, Cambodia is an attractive country for expats.